exadel-inc/etoolbox-authoring-kit/docs/md/widget-annotations.md

 If there are widgets build upon both class fields and methods, the field-based ones come first.

-This behavior can be altered in tow ways.
-First is the usage or _ranking_ property of `@DialogField`.
+This behavior can be altered in two ways.
+First is the usage or *ranking* property of `@DialogField`.
 Ranking can equal to an integer value, no matter negative or positive.
 Fields with smaller ranking come first.
 Rankings persist across the superclass - child class relation and can be used in "insert" fields from a subclass in between fields of a superclass.

-In some respects using rankings is not quite convenient.
+In some respects using *rankings* is not quite convenient.
 That is why there is another mechanism, You can attach `@Place(before = @ClassMember("anotherFieldName"))` or `@Place(after = @ClassMember(source = Another.class, value "anotherFieldName"))` to the field or method you want to be precisely placed.

 The *before* and *after* parameters accept a `@ClassMember` argument.
 In its turn, the `@ClassMember` can contain the name of a relative field/method and optionally a reference to a class this fields originates from.
 When no class reference specified, the current class is assumed.